Aztriltus/nextjs-ts-tailwind-template/README.md

 - Sorted imports e.g. alphabetical and in groups.
 Avoids git diff changes when imports are sorted differently between people
 - Requires vscode extensions like eslint and prettier
 - Use ./src as src directory for nextjs
-- Have a <meta> related reusable component PageHead to use in each page and also some default favicons
+- Includes a <meta> reusable component PageHead to use in each page and also some default favicons

 ## Using the PageHead component
 Use this component to quickly bootstrap the meta tags for the page